giwdulttam/giwdulttam.github.io2/_pages/cv.md

 Work experience
 ======
-* Summer 2024: Data Scientist
+* Summer 2024: Data Scientist at Kemper Insurance
-  * Kemper Insurance
+  * Analyzed US census data
-  * Duties includes:
+  * Implemented several machine learning models for variable selection
-  * Analyzed US census data, implemented several machine learning models for variable selection, constructed various GLMs to predict claim frequency and severity from important census variables, used unsupervised clustering methods to derive new geographic territories for pricing
+  * Constructed various GLMs to predict claim frequency and severity from important census variables
-  * Supervisor: Gang Xu
+  * Used unsupervised clustering methods to derive new geographic territories for pricing

 Skills
 ======